kbroman/AdvData/lessons.md

 - The simplest things can be the most important

+- Consider taking logs, especially for ratios or when values span several orders of magnitude.

 - Including data summaries in an analysis report can help to catch errors

-- file organization, documentation, version control: investments that pay off in the long term
+- File organization, documentation, version control: investments that pay off in the long term

 - Computer simulations have a lot of great uses